kamilburda/batcher/docs/sections/Examples.md

 You can think of watermarks as foreground, i.e. a layer added on top of your images.

 For Batch Convert and Export Images:
-1. Add the `Insert foreground` action and specify an image file serving as the foreground.
+1. Add the `Insert Foreground` action and specify an image file serving as the foreground.
-2. (optional) You can adjust how the foreground is merged by setting the merge type in the `Merge foreground` action that was added automatically.
+2. (optional) You can adjust how the foreground is merged by setting the merge type in the `Merge Foreground` action that was added automatically.

 For Export Layers and Edit Layers:
 1. In GIMP, assign a color tag to the layer(s) you want to consider foreground (right-click on a layer → `Color Tags` → choose your color).
-2. Add the `Insert foreground` action and adjust the color tag as necessary.
+2. Add the `Insert Foreground` action and adjust the color tag as necessary.
 3. (optional) For Export Layers, if you want the foreground to be offset to the current layer rather than the image canvas, place this action after `Resize to layer size` by dragging it onto `Resize to layer size`.
-4. (optional) You can adjust how the foreground is merged by setting the merge type in the `Merge foreground` action that was added automatically.
+4. (optional) You can adjust how the foreground is merged by setting the merge type in the `Merge Foreground` action that was added automatically.

 ## I need every image to have the same background.

-You can follow the same steps as in the example above, except that you add the `Insert background` action (and adjust `Merge background` as needed).
+You can follow the same steps as in the example above, except that you add the `Insert Background` action (and adjust `Merge Background` as needed).

 ## How can I add borders to an image?

-1. Add the `Resize canvas` action.
+1. Add the `Resize Canvas` action.
 2. Set `How to resize` to `Resize from edges (add borders)` if not already.
 3. Adjust the `Amount` (border thickness).
 4. If you want the border to have a particular color, check `Fill added space with color` and adjust `Color for added space` as desired.